<< Go Back up to Region ‘United Kingdom: outside London’

 Address: 119 Gorbals St, Glasgow, G5 9DS Show address in Google Maps (new window)

 The Citizens Theatre first opened as Her Majesty’s Theatre and Royal Opera House in December 1878, and was the first theatre in Glasgow to be built on the south side of the River Clyde.
-It is notable for having retained much of its elaborate 19th century stage machinery, the only original example of its kind throughout provincial theatres across the UK.
+It is notable for having retained much of its elaborate nineteenth century stage machinery, the only original example of its kind throughout provincial theatres across the UK.

 Featured Photos